-Receiver - Receivers send ACK capsules toward the source with the sequence numbers they have correctly received.
+Receivers send towards the source ACK capsules with the sequence numbers they have correctly received.
 ACK capsules are generated every certain number of data capsules received, or after a given ACK timer expires.
 Each time a capsule loss is detected the receiver unicasts a NACK capsule containing the range of lost sequence numbers to the source.
-When a loss occurs, a NACK timer is started (unless it is already running) in order to periodically generate a NACK capsule containing the sequence numbers (each range with its associated NACK count) of all those capsules whose retransmission is being expected.
-The NACK count ($nack_c$ field) associated with each sequence number range is used to indicate how many times the NACK time has elapsed while waiting for this range.
-In the case of T-RE data capsules, the same process takes place, except that after their associated Data_RT has elapsed their retransmission is not requested anymore.
+When a loss occurs, a NACK timer is started (unless it is already running) in order to periodically generate a NACK capsule containing the sequence numbers (each range with its associated nack count) of all those capsules whose retransmission is being expected.
+The nack count ( $nack{-}c$ field) associated to each sequence number range is used to indicate how many times the NACK-time has elapsed while waiting for this range.
+In the case of T-RE data capsules, the same process takes place, save for the fact that after their associated $Data{-}RT$ has elapsed their retransmission is not requested any more.